-How you prepare food and what types of foods you eat together, can affect how much iron you absorb.
+How you prepare food, and which foods you eat together, can affect how much iron your body absorbs.

-For example, foods rich in vitamin C such as oranges, tomatoes, berries, kiwi fruit and capsicum, can help you absorb more iron if you eat them at the same time as iron-rich foods.
-You could add them raw to your plate, or drink orange juice with your meal, or take a vitamin C supplement.
+For example, foods rich in vitamin C such as citrus fruits, tomatoes, berries, kiwi fruit, melons, green leafy vegetables and capsicum can help you absorb more iron if you eat them at the same time as iron-rich foods.
+Add them raw to your plate, drink unsweetened orange juice with your meal, or take a vitamin C supplement.

 Coffee, tea and red wine (both alcoholic and non-alcoholic), on the other hand, can reduce iron absorption.
 Calcium-rich foods, calcium supplements and some soybean-based foods can also inhibit iron absorption.

 It’s better to have coffee, tea, red wine and dairy foods in between meals.